-Recent shifts in video games have seen more emphasis put on inclusivity among in-game characters to make the games as representative as the audience that plays.
-Rainbow Six Siege, for example, has just added its first openly gay operator, Flores.
+Recent shifts in video games have seen more emphasis put on inclusivity among in-game characters to make the games as representative as the audience that plays them.

-Apex Legends, though, has championed in-game diversity since the day it was released, with a number of LGBTQIA characters.
-Here, we take a look at every queer Legend that’s been confirmed in Apex so far.
+Apex Legends is amongst the leaders in this regard, championing in-game diversity since the day it was released.
+Here, we take a look at every LGBTQIA+ Legend that’s been confirmed in Respawn’s battle royale so far.

 Another of the battle royale’s launch characters, Gibraltar is Apex Legends’ gentle giant.
 He’s also been confirmed as gay by Apex Legends writers.

-Prior to his inclusion in the Apex Games, he and his boyfriend Nikolas stole his father’s motorcycle, but became trapped by a mudslide.
+Apex canon states that, prior to his inclusion in the Apex Games, Gibby and his boyfriend Nikolas stole his father’s motorcycle but quickly became trapped by a mudslide.
 While his father returned to save them both, it is said to be the incident that taught Gibby how to properly care for others.

 Fuse is another late addition to the Apex party, dropping in Season 8.
 The eccentric Australian is pansexual – meaning he is attracted to people of all genders.